MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

 ```

 Great!
-We are one step closer to visually outputting our messages inside our chat interface!
+We are one step closer to visually outputting our messages inside our chat interface.

 Now that we have appended that message to our messages array we want to be able to apply those contents to our cell in each row.

 To do this we are first going to need to create a custom Table View Cell, I called mine **MessageTableViewCell**.
 This cell is going to be in charge of displaying our message contents and other corresponding information.

+Concerning the layout of our chat interface, credit is all given to the [ray wenderlich tutorial for creating a chat application](https://www.raywenderlich.com/537-real-time-communication-with-streams-tutorial-for-ios).
+The logic we are directly concerned with is the layout of our messages depending of who the message sender is.

 [info]
 ``` swift